Climate network and complexity based El Ni\~no forecast for 2022

 Unfortunately, so far, the forecasting methods in operation have quite limited anticipation power.
 In particular, they generally fail to overcome the so-called ``spring barrier'' (see, e.g., \cite{Webster1995,Goddard2001}), which shortens their warning time to around 6 months.

 To resolve this problem, we have recently introduced two alternative forecasting approaches \cite{Ludescher2013,Meng2019}, which considerably extend the probabilistic prediction horizon.
-The first approach \cite{Ludescher2013} (see also \cite{Ludescher2019}) is based on complex-networks analysis \cite{Tsonis2006,Yamasaki2008,Donges2009,Gozolchiani2011,Dijkstra2019,Fan2020}.
+The first approach \cite{Ludescher2013} (see also \cite{Ludescher2019,Ludescher2021a}) is based on complex-networks analysis \cite{Tsonis2006,Yamasaki2008,Donges2009,Gozolchiani2011,Dijkstra2019,Fan2020,Ludescher2021,Fan2022}.
 The method provides forecasts for the onset of an El~Ni\~no event, but not for its magnitude, in the year before the event starts.
 The second approach \cite{Meng2019} relies on the System Sample Entropy (SysSampEn), i.e., an information entropy, in the Ni\~no3.4 area.
 It provides forecasts for the onset and magnitude of an El Ni\~no event at the end of the foregoing year.

 Here we communicate the forecasts of both methods for 2022.
 The network-based method predicts the absence of an El~Ni\~no event in 2022 with 90\% probability.
 The complexity-based method predicts the onset of an El~Ni\~no event with $1.90\pm 0.23$°C magnitude in 2022 with 69\% probability.
 There were 6 analog cases in the forecasted and hindcasted past (1984-2021), where an El~Ni\~no onset prediction of the complexity-based method was not matched by the network-based method.
 In 2 of these cases, an El Ni\~no did start (2004, 2006) and in 4 cases, it did not start (1985, 1993, 2000, 2012).
 Based on this, it appears more likely, that an El~Ni\~no will not start in 2022.
 However, if an El~Ni\~no should start in 2022, the complexity-based method forecasts it to have a large magnitude.